 In October 2019, a small team from CHS and local consultants Communication Link, embarked on a regional road-show to talk to impacted carers and outpatients about their accommodation needs, and options for the future.

 Many members of the Canberra, Bega, Bateman’s Bay and Goulburn communities gave up their time to come together to workshop ideas.
 CHS values the time and commitment that participants gave to make sure we heard many experiences from many people.

 It was the intention of the consultation to capture the needs of people utilising the current RAS and to suggest options to continue the service beyond the time when Building 5 is closed for demolition to make way for building works to commence on the SPIRE project.

-Please be assured that the Residential Accommodation Services at Canberra Hospital is continuing in its current form until mid-2020.
-During this time period, Canberra Health Services will continue to keep the community informed as alternate options are identified for the continuation of accommodation services beyond mid-2020.
+Please be assured that the Residential Accommodation Services at Canberra Hospital is continuing in its current form until early 2021.
+During this time period, Canberra Health Services will continue to keep the community informed as alternate options are identified for the continuation of accommodation services.

 With thanks again for your interest and contributions.